MatthyPlayz/CakeClicker/README.md

 # CakeClicker
 ### Information
 Click a cake.
 Buy things with cakes to get more cakes. frogcake.
-Yeah, there isn't many instructions to follow. :|
+Yeah, there aren't many instructions to follow. :|
 ### Contribute
 Please send **cakeclickerinfo@gmail.com** a email for further instructions on how to do this!